Githbhatia/ReadV2/README.md

 Changes 12/29/2024
 *Added option to read COSMOS V2c files.
 Other improvements to speed up animation and spectra calculations (now uses only selected portion of the record).

+Changes 3/29/2025
+*Added revised file name schema used by USGS for v2C files for some internation stations.